Skip to main content

 As a result, many employers rely on their own basic knowledge that they've picked up through the media, a cursory Google search and conversations with friends or colleagues.

-Unfortunately, there's a big chance that a good chunk of this knowledge is far from accurate - particularly given how quickly employment law changes.
+Unfortunately, there's a big chance that a good chunk of this knowledge is far from accurate - particularly given how quickly employment laws change.

 Let's debunk some of the biggest myths and misconceptions that surround employee rights in the UK.